 For years the garden lay neglected.
 Ivy covered the walls and a sea of stinging nettles surrounded it.
 In 2008, a number of local people, including Susan Thomson, Bob Hart, Chris Jukes and Judy Clark, became interested in restoring it and the Bohemia Walled Garden Association (BWGA) was formed.
-"You could see it was a beautiful walled garden that was totally neglected," says Thompson.
+"You could see it was a beautiful walled garden that was totally neglected," says Thomson.
 "It was so overgrown, you couldn't see the back wall."
 The BWGA negotiated a lease with Hastings council and volunteers set about clearing the overgrown site, usually meeting for a couple of hours every Sunday morning.
 "The bramble had taken over," says Hart.
 "There were lots of tree saplings.
 The tree that still stands in the garden now is a typical example of the ones that had sprung up, which we cleared."
 In Spring 2010, temporary steel fencing had been put up where the east wall had been - most of the damage had been done when trees fell on it in the 1987 storm - and that year the first plants and vegetables were planted.
 By the end of 2011, the garden was almost unrecognisable - a lawn had been laid, and vegetable and flower beds created.
-The BWGA had always intended that it should be a community garden, to be used and enjoyed by local people and groups, and two primary schools were given a plot each.
-The children grew vegetables and made scarecrows.
+The BWGA had always intended that it should be a community garden, to be used and enjoyed by local people and groups.
+In 2018, Christchurch School joined us, making a plot for the children.
+In addition that year a well-being group run by Recovery College (NHS) acquired a plot as well.
+The pre-school group Treasure Tots have been visiting the garden regularly from 2015.
 Over the years, other improvements have been made thanks to small grants.
 An Awards 4 All grant was obtained to install the waterless toilet.
 A grant from the Sussex Gardens Trust enabled the purchase of the marquee.
-Fundraising events helped support the day-today running and development of the garden including creating terraces and planting fruit trees, a willow arbour, a shelter and tool shed.
-Over £4000 has been raised to help fund the next big project to rebuild the missing wall.
-There are now 36 plot-holders, including a local primary school St Mary Star of the Sea.
-Other groups, such as Treasure Tots pre-school group, Hedge Home Education Group and two residential homes, use the garden. $\,$ Events are held throughout the year and you can find many volunteers here at the garden on most Sunday and Wednesday mornings.
-The brambles and nettles may be mostly gone, but there is always weeding to do.
+Fundraising events help support the day-today running and development of the garden including creating terraces and planting fruit trees, a willow arbour, a shelter and tool shed.
+There are 36 plots that can be rented and also free educational areas.

 HERITAGE BORDERS BY SUSAN THOMSON From the very start, the BWGA wanted to acknowledge our respect for Nature and for Heritage.
 This was reflected in our planting of two communal borders.
 The Nature Border has been stocked with many different herbs, which provide insects with irresistible nectar.
-Most the shrubs in that border have been donated and provide height and structure.
+Most of the shrubs in that border have been donated and provide height and structure.
 The most successful plant has been the mint, which spreads effortlessly and was very popular with honey bees.
 The Heritage Border was initially planted with vegetables that are recognised as going back to Edwardian or Victorian times.
 Since then, we have filled it with plants generously donated to the garden.
 Every year we grow sunflowers, purely for the pleasure it gives everyone.
 We also have the hollyhocks which have self-seeded themselves from the original plant brought from my garden.
 More recently the echiums have joined the ranks of statuesque plants.
 And so the borders continue to evolve...